odys-z/x-visual/README.md

 Currently is focused on report chart implementation.

+## NPM Version

-It's also the npm package name.
+'x-visual' is also the npm package name.

+Currently there are two main branch:

+- 1. **master** with even least minor version number for developing based on WebGL 2.

+	E.g, 0.3.52

+- 2. **webgl1** with odd least minor version number for legacy function support.

+	E.g, 0.3.53

 # Quick Start